isomerpages/pmo-nptd/_our-population/Population Trends/Marriage & Parenthood.md

 place to start and raise families.
-The Made For Families initiative was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly environment.
-Organisations can submit their request to adopt the&nbsp;<a href="https://www.madeforfamilies.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Made For Families</a>&nbsp;brand mark&nbsp;<a href="https://www.madeforfamilies.gov.sg/about-us/made-for-families" rel="noopener noreferrer nofollow" target="_blank">here</a>, to identify themselves as entities promoting the value of family in our society.</p>
+The Made For Families initiative was launched in June 2020 to further assure families of support from the Government and the broader society, and to encourage more businesses and community groups to play a part in building a family-friendly environment.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/population-trends/2024/Made_for_Families_logo.jpg">
 </div>